Click here to Download admission Noice 2011

 A student to register his/her incomplete courses, if offered, from proceeding semesters before s/he can register courses from current or successive semester, otherwise s/he takes the courses when the desired course is offered next time.
 A student will not be allowed to take 100 and 300 level and 200 and 400 level courses simultaneously.
 100 level courses mean courses of 1st and 2nd semesters, 200 level courses mean courses of 3rd and 4th semesters and so on.

-A student can withdraw a course by a written application to the Head of the discipline through his/her course advisor on or before the last day of instruction.
+Course Withdrawal: A student can withdraw a course by a written application to the Head of the discipline through his/her course advisor on or before the last day of instruction.
 The Head of the discipline will inform it to the Chairman of the Examination Committee and the Controller of Examinations.
 The Controller of Examinations will send the revised registration list to the disciplines before the examination.

 Total Years: A student will be given 4(four) extra semesters in addition to 8 semesters to complete his/her degree; however, his/her admission will be terminated if his/her remaining credits can not be acquired in his/her allowed time frame with the maximum allowable credits per semester.